Study Abroad: Frequently Asked Questions

 Is China a safe place to live and travel?

 China is an extremely safe place for foreign students.
 Chinese people are very welcoming toward foreign travelers and eager to make foreign friends.
-Shanghai, like any big city, has its share of annoyances, but crime against foreign students is extremely rare and violent crime against foreign students is almost unheard of.
+Hangzhou, like any big city, has its share of annoyances, but crime against foreign students is extremely rare and violent crime against foreign students is almost unheard of.
 Young women traveling in China can expect to be treated with courtesy and helpfulness.

 Yes.
 China has a long and rich religious tradition and there are many places for students to attend religious services: Protestant and Catholic churches, mosques, synagogues, student Christian groups, and so forth.